 - It is always a good habit to back up before any operations to a server.

 - Select a reliable program to complete this task.
-A bad program is very likely to cause system boot failure or data loss.
+A bad program is very likely damage your system and partition.

-Steps to increase C drive space in Windows Server 2008 R2:
+To increase C drive space in Windows Server 2008 R2 without losing data:

 - Download NUIBI Partition Editor, right click drive D: (the partition next to C drive) and click “Resize/Move Volume“.